Robust inference using density-powered Stein operators

 The use of a fixed anchor `$\gamma_0$' in the validation step is a deliberate choice to stabilize the evaluation criterion.
 A more conventional approach might evaluate the residual norm using the same $\gamma$ that was used for fitting (i.e., using $U_{\gamma}(\hat\theta_\gamma^{(-k)},X_i)$).
 However, this would mean that the evaluation metric itself changes with each candidate $\gamma$, confounding the selection process.
 By fixing the validation moment at $\gamma_0$, we ensure that all candidate models, parametrized by $\hat\theta_\gamma^{(-k)}$, are evaluated against the same, consistent benchmark.
 The choice of a small, positive $\gamma_0$ (e.g., $\gamma_0=0.1$) is motivated by the desire for a highly robust metric; it ensures that the validation score itself is resistant to outliers within the held-out fold $\mathcal{I}_k$.
 This design decouples the search for an optimal robustness-efficiency trade-off (governed by $\gamma$) from the need for a reliably robust evaluation framework provided by $\gamma_0$.
 It could build an optimal weight matrix based on the theory of GMM, and define the anchored norms defined by the weight matrix.
 However, we choose the simple squared residual norm \eqref{simple} since our objective is to build robust selection for the tuning parameter $\gamma$ in the presence of outliers rather than to give more efficient estimator.
-We will give the performance of this method in a practical situation is a subsequent discussion.
+The performance of this method is illustrated below.